When comparing tour operator software, bike tour guides should look for a system that:

 3. Choose your preferred website name, and we’ll cover the steps to secure the domain.

-Then you’re live!
-The booking widget is automatically installed on your site, so you can receive direct bookings immediately, 24/7.
+Then, you’re live!
+The booking widget is automatically installed on your site allowing you to receive direct bookings 24/7.

 Here’s a 30-second demo of how Bókun websites work: